Denzerek/PSoC-6-BLE-ARM/README.md

         - 'm' - Move motor 3 by  10%
         - ',' - Move motor 4 by -10%
         - '.' - Move motor 4 by  10%
+    - I2C Configured for 400Khz in master mode to send I2C commands to Arduino Slave.
+    - I2C Command packet is designed as follows :  &lt;command&gt;&lt;motor_num&gt;&lt;position_percent&gt;0D

+3. ServoControl
+    - Developed in Arduino IDE
+    - Uses the wire.h library for I2C communication in slave mode and the servo.h library for servo motor pwm control.
+    - Slave address is 0x08
-    - I2C Command packet is designed as follows :  &lt;motor_num&gt;0D
+    - I2C Command packet is designed as follows :  &lt;command&gt;&lt;motor_num&gt;&lt;position_percent&gt;0D
+    - Only the I2C command 0x0C is supported for now.
+    - Uart display of motor positions enabled.